neutralusername/Systemge/README.md

 - Clients communicate with each through "Brokers".
 - Each Broker is responsible for a set of Topics.
 - If a Client wants to publish a message it will ask the "Resolver" which Broker is responsible for this Topic.
 - The Resolver replies with the Brokers address as well as its TLS certificate.
-The Client will remember this.
+- The Client will remember resolutions until issues arise and then resolve again.
 - Clients can connect to Brokers and subscribe to a subset of Topics.
 - If a Broker receives a Message it will distribute this message to every subscriber of its Topic.